sunfounder/SunFounder_SensorKit_for_RPi2/docs/source/lesson_18.rst

 You can still see temperature value printed on the screen constantly.
 If you pinch the thermistor for a while, its temperature will rise slowly.
-"Too Hot!" will be printed on the screen.
+\"Too Hot!\" will be printed on the screen.
 Release your fingers, and let it stay in the open air for a while, or blow on the module.
-When the temperature drops down slowly, "Better" will be printed.
+When the temperature drops down slowly, \"Better\" will be printed.

 .. note::
     The analog temperature sensor adjusts alarm temperature by the